-Australia is taking steps to manage the global outbreak of COVID-19.
-In light of these exceptional circumstances and the need to ensure continuity of the supply of critical services, the Department of Home Affairs and the Australia Border Force will exercise discretion in relation to student visa holders working beyond their usual work limitations in specified industry sectors.
+Due to exceptional circumstances during the COVID-19 pandemic and the need to ensure the supply of critical services, the Department of Home Affairs and Australian Border Force will take a flexible approach to student visa holders working beyond their usual work limitations, but only in specified industries.

 Employers must continue to follow Australian workplace law.
 Overseas workers, including international students, have the same rights under Australian workplace law as all other employees.